 The first satellite clinic, in Wad Madani and in Atbara

 The first satellite clinics were opened in Wad Madani, Gezira State, and in Atbara, River Nile State, in mid-August 2023.

-The clinic receives an average of 20 patients per day, both those who used to go to the Salam Centre to have their coagulation checked and receive free medication, and those on the waiting list for cardiac surgery whose health is being monitored.
+We receive an average of 20 patients per day: both patients from the Salam Centre who need follow-ups after cardiac surgery, and those on the waiting list for surgery whose health is being monitored.

 The clinic staff consists of a medical officer, a nurse and a pharmacist, all with previous experience at the Salam Centre.

 Update from the Clinics, November 2023